KrayTwins/Set-Up-GUI-On-Amazon-EC2-Ubuntu-server/README.md

 Information gathered from https://stackoverflow.com/questions/25657596/how-to-set-up-gui-on-amazon-ec2-ubuntu-server

 Tested on Ubuntu Server 14.04 LTS (HVM) SSD Volume Type Amazon ami-a22323db \
-Ensure Port 5900 is open the AWS Security Group
+Ensure Port 5900 for the VNC is open in the AWS Security Group

 ```
 ## Create new user with password login